How is the average Course Quiz Attempts risk factor calculated?

 Example using the calculation:

-The user has a Quiz Attempts Score of 1 and has completed 4 quizzes, taking various number of attempts to pass the quizzes:
+The user has a Quiz Attempts Score of 1 and has completed 4 quizzes, taking various numbers of attempts to pass the quizzes:

 • Emerging Cyber Threats Quiz 1: 5 attempts